JuliaReach/ReachabilityBenchmarks/README.md

 ```julia
 julia> include("models/SLICOT/iss/iss.jl")
 ```

-The models stored in MAT files are loaded using the [MAT.jl](https://github.com/JuliaIO/MAT.jl) Julia package.

 The scripts are accompanied by the `compute` function, which calculates reachable states, or checks a safety property, depending on the model's options.
 To use the default options, do